 At 5:30 this morning I stared into the dish washer and was struck with fear.
-For the first time in my life I worried I’ll not be able to provide for my family.
+For the first time in my life I worried that I’ll not be able to provide for my family.
 Who is insane enough to quit a professor job (lots of money, permanent position, most-super retirement plan) just to turn to arts?
 I mean, arts, right?
-Artists starve, live in stinky, dirty corners underneath ugly concrete bridges and keep themselves warm with threadbare handkerchiefs.
+Artists starve, live in stinky, dirty corners underneath ugly concrete bridges, and keep themselves warm with threadbare handkerchiefs.
 Because, you know, the critical point here is that I’m the sole bread winner for my family of four.
 WHAT THE HELL WILL MY KIDS EAT?

 The moment of panic lasted roughly thirty seconds.
 A few hours later, I locked the door to my office one last time and turned in my keys.

 Then I drove off campus, a happy grin plastered all over my face.